 - Your file reference number

-How will we deal with your complaint
+How will we deal with your complaint:

 - The complaints partner will open a new file in order to ensure that your complaint is dealt with as a matter in its own right.

 - There will then follow a full review of your complaint which would include a review of your original matter file, reviewing any other documents relevant to your matter and an interview with the fee earner who originally dealt with it.
-We may have to ask you to provide us with further documentation if necessary and if we do so, we would request that those documents be provided within a set time frame.
+We may have to ask you to provide us with further documentation if necessary and if we do would request that those documents be provided within a set time frame.

 - We will seek to respond in full to your complaint within 28 days of the date upon which the complaint was received at our office.
 When we do so we will outline our findings in respect to the complaint and, if necessary, provide some proposals to you for putting matters right.